EduardoNicoleit/EduardoNicoleit/README.md

 - 🌱 I’m currently learning **Smart Contract Audit**

-- ⚛️ I’m looking for oportunities as a **Blockchain Developer**

 - 📫 You can reach me via **e-mail** at **eduardonicoleit@hotmail.com**

-- 💼 You can check my **portfolio** at: https://portfolio-eduardonicoleit.vercel.app/

 - ⚡ Fun fact **I have two cats and a beautiful girlfriend**